 Introducing the Story:

 This is the point when you will gather your students’ attention just before you tell the main story of the day.
-This can be done by asking a leading question, describing a current day (and age appropriate) situation that relates to what is happening in the story, showing an object that relates to something in the story, etc. Each of the Old Testament Stories and New Testament Stories on this site have a suggested introduction.
+This can be done by asking a leading question, describing a current-day (and age appropriate) situation that relates to what is happening in the story, showing an object that relates to something in the story, etc. As you get to know the children in your class you will learn what really grabs their attention.
+A section “How to Introduce the Story” is found on each lesson on the list Bible Stories and Suggested Themes.

 Telling the Story: